 Note: The United Kingdom adoption agency will guide you through the process of adopting a child from abroad.

-Your income determines whether the Department for Education will charge you a fee.
+The Department for Education (DfE) charge a fee of £1,975.
 The fees are for processing the application and are exempt from VAT.

 Use the 'Intercountry adoption: means test form' to apply for a fee reduction.
 As a close relative of the child you would be exempt from the adoption fees.